Normal crossing immersions, cobordisms and flips: Introduction

-\begin{thm} For two PL cubulations $X_0$, $X_1$ of the same manifold $M$, the following three conditions are equivalent:\ \begin{compactenum}[(1)] \item The normal surfaces of $X_0$, $X_1$ of a manifold $M$ are cobordant as generic immersions. \item There is a PL cubulation of $M\times [0,1]$ such that $M\times [0]\cong X_0$, $M\times [1]\cong X_1$. \item $X_0$ and $X_1$ are related by cubical Pachner moves. \end{compactenum} \end{thm}
+\begin{thm} For two PL cubulations $X_0$, $X_1$ of the same manifold $M$, the following three conditions are equivalent:\ \begin{compactenum}[(1)] \item The normal surfaces of $X_0$, $X_1$ of a manifold $M$ are cobordant as generic immersions. \item There is a PL cubulation of $M\times [0,1]$ such that $M\times \{0\} \cong X_0$, $M\times \{1\} \cong X_1$. \item $X_0$ and $X_1$ are related by cubical Pachner moves. \end{compactenum} \end{thm}

-This resolves a problem of Habegger and Funar \cite{Funar}.
-Habegger in fact assumed that only a PL homeomorphism is necessary for two cubulations to be related through cubical Pachaner moves; it was Funar that recognized the importance of normal crossing cobordisms for the problem, and in particular also computed these cobordism groups for spheres \cite{FG}.
-In fact, Funar proved almost all implications, except one: that (2) implies (3) For surfaces and $1$-dimensional manifolds, the problems were solved by Funar \cite{FunarS} and independently Thurston \cite{Thurston}.
+This resolves a problem of Habegger and Funar \cite{Funar}, see the remark on top of his third page.
+Habegger in fact assumed that only a PL homeomorphism is necessary for two cubulations to be related through cubical Pachner moves; it was Funar that recognized the importance of normal crossing cobordisms for the problem, and in particular also computed these cobordism groups for spheres \cite{FG}.
+In fact, Funar proved almost all implications, except one: that (2) implies (3).
+For surfaces and $1$-dimensional manifolds, the problems were solved by Funar \cite{FunarS} and independently sketched by Thurston \cite{Thurston}.